Sigma-Delta-Blah/PlatformerJoy/README.md

 GUESS WAT, FRIENDLY ART COMPETITION!!!!
 CREATE SOME ARTS FOR TILES AND THE PLAYER< PUT THEM IN THE DROP BOX AND WELL DECIDE WHICH TO USE AT A LATER DATE.
 =============
-NEVER NEVER NEVER NEVER NEVER EVER MERGE THE MASTER INTO ANYTHING if you need a new copy, delete your old branch and make a new one off the master
+NEVER NEVER NEVER NEVER NEVER EVER MERGE THE MASTER INTO ANYTHING if you need a new copy, delete your old branch and make a new one off the master  <- This is not longer true; merging from the master is now both fine and necesary for the project to continue.
+It has been for a while, it is just that I didn't realize this warning was still here until now.

 BLAAHHh U LET ME INTO uR HaUs.
 Thx